ooni/2022-04-websteps-illustrated/README.md

 original codebase;

-- [ ] sync up the OONI issue tracker with the work I have beem doing here basically in `sti` mode.
+- [ ] sync up the OONI issue tracker with the work I have beem doing here basically in `sti` mode;

+- [ ] extend the underlying library to add support for as many raw errors as possible;

+- [ ] decide how to adapt tutorials to changes in here.

 ## Nginx setup